 As part of these broader support efforts, a camp is held once a year, focussing on developing life skills and providing students with experiences they wouldn’t necessarily have at school or boarding school.

-This year’s high school scholarship camp has been held at the Iganyana Children’s Bush Camp, run by Painted Dog Conservation from 27th to 30th August.
+In 2017 the high school scholarship camp was been held at the Iganyana Children’s Bush Camp, run by Painted Dog Conservation from 27th to 30th August.
 The aims of the camp are to:

 * Equip students with life skills including communication, stress management, problem